DmytroBartoshchuk/TicTacToe/README.md

 # TicTacToe
-TicTacToe in JavaFX, game is able to recognize a winner.
+TicTacToe, game is able to recognize a winner.